keisen/tf-keras-vis/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/4c9aa58cc5571aedac69/test_coverage)](https://codeclimate.com/github/keisen/tf-keras-vis/test_coverage)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-tf-keras-vis is a visualization toolkit for debugging Keras models with Tensorflow 2.0, but not original Keras.
+tf-keras-vis is a visualization toolkit for debugging Keras models with Tensorflow2, but not original Keras.

 The features of tf-keras-vis are based on [keras-vis](https://github.com/raghakot/keras-vis), but tf-keras-vis's APIs doesn't have compatibility with keras-vis's because, instead of getting it, we prioritized to get following features.